The following In-house Advisor practice note provides comprehensive and up to date legal information covering:

 Does the law of your jurisdiction tend to prefer the victim of theft or the acquirer in good faith of stolen art?

-If ownership in stolen art, antiques or collectibles does not vest in the acquirer in good faith, is the new acquirer protected from a claim by the victim of theft after a certain period?
+If ownership in stolen art, antiques or collectibles does not vest in the acquirer in good faith, is the new acquirer protected from a claim by the victim of theft after a period of time?

-Can ownership in art, antiques or collectibles vest in the acquirer in bad faith after a period?
+Can ownership in art, antiques or collectibles vest in the acquirer in bad faith after a period of time?

 When does risk of loss or damage pass from seller to buyer if the contract is silent on the issue?